 A native of Australia, she was an instructor in pediatrics at Harvard Medical School and was on the staff of the Children’s Hospital Medical Center in Boston in 1977 when she cofounded Physicians for Social Responsibility, an organization of 23,000 doctors committed to educating their colleagues about the dangers of nuclear power, nuclear weapons and nuclear war.
 She currently serves as president of the Helen Caldicott Foundation for a Nuclear-free Planet, a project that promotes renewable energy as an alternative to nuclear energy.

 Caldicott was awarded the Lannan Foundation Prize for Cultural Freedom in 2003 and nominated for the Nobel Peace Prize by Nobel laureate Linus Pauling.
 Her books include “If You Love This Planet: A Plan to Heal the Earth,” “Nuclear Power is Not the Answer to Global Warming or Anything Else” and “Nuclear Madness: What You Can Do.”
 She has been the subject of several documentary films, including “Eight Minutes to Midnight” and “If You Love This Planet,” which won the Academy Award for documentary short subject in 1982.

 Caldicott’s appearance is cosponsored by the Department of Environmental Studies and Sciences, Department of Journalism, Committed to Change, and Sustainability at Ithaca, with generous financial support from Adelaide P. Gomer.

-Originally published in Media Relations: Environmental Advocate Helen Caldicott to Discuss 'Lessons from Fukushima' at Ithaca College.
+Originally published in IC News: Environmental Advocate Helen Caldicott to Discuss 'Lessons from Fukushima' at Ithaca College.